gungugugungu/GVK-Engine/README.md

 ```
 and the mesh is where you want it, how you want it.

 But don't mistake it, this is not a game engine, this is just a renderer, something you can build an engine on.
-I made this tool
+I made this tool so my later projects have a graphical backbone to build on, but every game needs a different engine.

 ## Features:
 - Full 3D rendering capabilites